thelabuzov/100-days-of-code/log.md

 **Thoughts**: Many days later, continued to create a UI Netflix Clone & tomorrow I will finish it, left to create the last section.

 **Link(s) to work**: [Netflix](https://codlipa.github.io/100-days-of-code/code/064/netflix/build)

+### Day 65: November 3, 2021

+**Today's Progress**: Finally finished creation UI Netflix Clone with Tailwind CSS, readability of the code is disgusting, but quickly & easily.

+**Thoughts**: Before my problem was lack of skills, now I'm just lazy.
+Hope this will be easy to fix & would do it in 2-3 days if not for laziness.

+**Link(s) to work**: [Netflix](https://codlipa.github.io/100-days-of-code/code/065/netflix/build)